kaganemre/book-manager-webapi/README.md

 ## 🧪 Testing

 * `IApplicationDbContext` can be easily mocked for unit testing handlers
+* `IIdentityService` and `IJwtTokenService` abstractions allow Auth handlers to be tested without any dependency on ASP.NET Core Identity
 * Handler classes are small and contain only their own business logic
 * The Decorator Pattern separates cross-cutting concerns, keeping handlers focused and testable